Skip to content

 Sugar free living without sugar fasting 30 days experience

-After a short time, my body reacted to the sugar withdrawal.
+After a short time, my body was already reacting to the sugar withdrawal.

-Even though my girlfriend has had similar experiences, I would like to give you an insight into my personal well-being during the 30 days without sugar.
-Because it doesn't leave you completely unscathed when you suddenly stop consuming sugar.
+Even though my friend had similar experiences, I would like to give you an insight into my personal well-being during the 30 days without sugar.
+Because it doesn't pass you by completely without a trace when you suddenly stop consuming sugar.
 Here are some of my experiences:

-• Hands were shaking: On about the 6th day of the sugar-free challenge, my body reacted to the sugar fast for the first time.
-My hands trembled slightly for about 3-4 hours.
-A clear reaction: my body craves sugar.
+• Hands were shaking: About the 6th day of the Sugar Free Challenge, my body reacted to the sugar fast for the first time.
+My hands shook slightly for about 3-4 hours.
+A clear reaction: my body is craving for sugar.

-• Headache: In the course of the second week without sugar, I also developed a slight headache.
-Of course, I cannot diagnose whether this was really a consequence of the sugar withdrawal.
+• Headache: In the course of the second week without sugar, I also had a slight headache.
+Of course, I can't diagnose whether this was really a result of the sugar withdrawal.

-• Body adapts: Even if these experiences make it seem like I was doing badly, it wasn't all that bad.
+• Body gets used to it: Even though these experiences make it seem like I was doing badly, it wasn't all that bad.
 My body eventually accepted that it was no longer getting added sugar.
-From the third week onwards, I no longer had any problems giving up sugar.
-I got to know enough sugar-free meals and no more physical complaints.
+From the third week on, I had no problems whatsoever going without sugar.
+I got to know enough sugar-free meals as well as no more physical complaints.

-Like your It remains to be seen how your body will react to a sugar-free lifestyle.
-It also depends, for example, on how much sugar you usually consume in your everyday life.
-I can only give you my personal opinion here - but it's best to find out for yourself.
+Like your How your body will react to the sugar-free lifestyle is anyone's guess.
+It also depends, for example, on how much sugar you normally consume in your everyday life.
+I can only share my personal feelings with you here - but it's best if you just find out for yourself.

 30 days without sugar - our experience